GetDKAN/dkan/docs/components/harvest.rst

 :Title: Administrative title for the source.
 :Description: Administrative description or notes about the source.
 :Source URI: The full Uniform Resource Identifier, such as `http://demo.getdkan.com/data.json`.
-:Type: data.json or data.xml - If the harvest source type you are looking for is not available, please refer to the `Define a new Harvest Source Type <#id1>`_ section below.
+:Type: data.json or data.xml - If the harvest source type you are looking for is not available, please refer to the :ref:`Define a new Harvest Source Type <define_type>` section below.

 The form includes four multi-value fields to help you fine tune the results of your harvest.